learn-co-curriculum/hs-ruby-methods-stay-fresh/README.md

 4. Ve have Vays to make you talk: Define a method that replaces all w's in a given string to v's.

 5. Define a method that takes a string and replaces each letter in the string with the next letter in the alphabet.
-So "ABC" becomce "BCD" and "Cat" becomes "Dbu". (this is a tough one!)
+So "ABC" becomce "BCD" and "Cat" becomes "Dbu".
+(This is a tough one!)